xxdydx/tp/docs/UserGuide.md

 ### Adding a contact: `add` 👯‍♀️

 * Clients: When a new couple signs with you, use this to create their client profile in KnotBook!
-* Vendors: When you onboard a vendor (e.g., photographer, florist, venue), use this to add their vendor profile!
+* Vendors: When you onboard a vendor (e.g., photographer, florist, venue), use this command to add their vendor profile!

 **Format for adding a client:**
 `add n/NAME p/PHONE e/EMAIL a/ADDRESS type/client w/WEDDING_DATE pr/PARTNER [budget/BUDGET]​`